 Liquidity risk is defined as the risk that the Group is unable to realise investments and other assets in order to settle their financial obligations when they fall due.
-The Group has taken action to reduce the liquidity risk in DHEL, discussed in the 2021 SFCR, arising from timing differences between the periodic agreements of amounts due to or from PAC regarding the advance or repayment of the aforementioned loan and the daily settlement of margin on the derivatives.
-This was achieved by closing out the existing swaps in DHEL in June 2022, and instead implementing them on the PAC balance sheet where the impact of changes in interest rates on the IFRS reserves of the business written on the PAC licence can be directly hedged, and where there is increased access to liquid resources.
-To mitigate this risk further DHEL holds an interest rate swaption which can be used to provide further liquidity.
+The Group continues to take action to reduce the liquidity risk in DHEL which arises from timing differences between the periodic agreements of amounts due to or from PAC regarding the advance or repayment of the contingent loan and the daily settlement of margin on the derivatives.
+This was achieved by closing out the existing swaps in DHEL in June 2022, and instead implementing them on the PAC balance sheet where the impact of changes in interest rates on the IFRS reserves of the business written on the PAC licence can be hedged, and where there is increased access to liquid resources.